joelklabo/nostr-codex-runner/docs/use-cases.md

   ```bash
   buddy run local-llm
   ```
 - What happens: loads the local LLM preset, points the agent at your local endpoint/binary (see preset notes), keeps traffic on your machine.
-Nostr is still the transport unless you swap to `mock`.
+Nostr is the default transport; to stay fully offline, drop a preset override at `~/.config/buddy/presets/local-llm.yaml` that sets `type: mock` for transport.
 - Try it: send
   ```text
   /new Summarize the last git commit in 2 sentences.